 The Manhattan Project

 New Mexico's natural resources also helped promote the state's nuclear industries.
 In the 1950s, a Navajo shepherd named Paddy Martinez discovered a large hunk of uranium near Grants, NM.
-This touched off a massive mining rush; by the 1980s, 40% of America's Uranium supply was mined and milled in what became known as the Grants Uranium Belt.
+This touched off a massive mining rush; by the 1980s, 40% of America's uranium supply was mined and milled in what became known as the Grants Uranium Belt.
+For more on the history of uranium mining and its consequences, visit the Environmental Protection Agency's website.

 Today, New Mexico has more scientific and technical workers per capita than any other state in the union.
 Electronics firms relocate to New Mexico to be near Los Alamos and Sandia, and to take advantage of the pools of expertise they draw on.
 Federal investment and the National Laboratories have made New Mexico a center of science and technology.